krestfield/docs/ezsign/hsm_support.md

 Note that the tested instances are confirmed.
 Backwards compatibility should be maintained by the vendors for the PKCS#11 interface for later versions

-#### Thales PayShield Additional Notes

-Support for PayShield may be removed in future releases.
-Contact [support](mailto:support@krestfield.com) for more information

-PayShields may require additional licenses to support the RSA system.
-Specific commands must be enabled on the HSM - including ``EI`` and ``EW``